OpenLiberty/ci.docker/README.md

 # Optional functionality
 ARG SSL=true
 ARG MP_MONITORING=true
-ARG VERBOSE=true

 # This script will add the requested XML snippets and grow image to be fit-for-purpose
-RUN if [ -n "$VERBOSE" ] && [ "$VERBOSE" = "true" ]; then \
-		configure.sh; \
-	else \
-		bash -c "configure.sh &> /dev/null"; \
-	fi
+RUN configure.sh
 ```

 This will result in a Docker image that has your application and configuration pre-loaded, which means you can spawn new fully-configured containers at any time.

 ## Enterprise Functionality

-This section describes the optional enterprise functionality that can be enabled via the Dockerfile during `build` time, by setting particular build-arguments (`ARG`).
+This section describes the optional enterprise functionality that can be enabled via the Dockerfile during `build` time, by setting particular build-arguments (`ARG`) and calling `RUN configure.sh`.
 Each of these options trigger the inclusion of specific configuration via XML snippets (except for `VERBOSE`), described below:

 * `HTTP_ENDPOINT`
   *  Decription: Add configuration properties for an HTTP endpoint.